ilarsf/aarc_lts/for-learners/learning-journey/session-4.md

                             <li>Information about club membership options</li>
                             <li>Guidance on how to continue developing your sculling skills</li>
                             <li>Information about rowing programs you might enjoy</li>
+                            <li>Details on how to participate in video review sessions to get personalized feedback on your technique.</li>
                         </ul>
                     </div>
                 </div>